w01verine/Malicious-Examples/README.md

 All files listed in this repository were created for research and are for educational purposes only!

-I cannot stress enough how much damage can be done or laws that would be broken if these examples were weoponized.
+I cannot stress enough how much damage can be done or laws that would be broken if these examples were to be weaponized.

 I am not responsible if you decide to disreguard my warnings.